Exeter reclaim Premier 15s top spot, Saracens win

 Earlier on Saturday, Saracens earned revenge for a heavy defeat in December by winning 36-27 at Kingsholm.

-Saracens are third in the table and Bristol fourth having beaten Worcester.
+Saracens are third in the table and Harlequins fourth having beaten Sale.

-Bristol won 59-10, but Harlequins could yet move above the Bears into the play-off spots when they face Sale on Sunday.
+Bristol briefly held fourth spot after beating Worcester 59-10 on Saturday, but Harlequins moved ahead again with an entertaining bonus-point 31-21 win at Sale.

 In Devon, Maisy Allen scored a hat-trick and Hope Rogers crossed twice for Exeter as Loughborough were restricted to a single Sadia Kabeya try.

-Saracens and Gloucester-Hartpury provided a much more entertaining affair at Kingsholm as both sides claimed four-try bonus points.
+Saracens and Gloucester-Hartpury provided a much more thrilling affair at Kingsholm as both sides claimed four-try bonus points.

 The Cherry and Whites were top of the Premier 15s table before round 12 began after being awarded five points for a postponed game against Wasps.